vanHeemstraSystems/k3d-headstart/README.md

 2. [Optional, included in cluster create] k3d kubeconfig merge CLUSTER_NAME --kubeconfig-switch-context to update your default kubeconfig and switch the current-context to the new one
 3. execute some commands like kubectl get pods --all-namespaces
 4. k3d cluster delete CLUSTER_NAME to delete the default cluster

+Create a simple kubernetes cluster on your local machine

+Create a multi-server (masters) and multi-agent (workers) kubernetes cluster on your local machine

+Create a cluster with a specific Kubernetes version

+How to replace the default CNI plugin of k3s

+How to replace the default ingress controller of k3s

+How to use a dedicated registry to download images with k3s

+What are the other Alternatives

 ## 700 - Connect